jangxx/node-magichome/README.md

 **setCustomPattern**(pattern, speed, callback)
 Sets the light to play a custom pattern, defined with the `CustomMode` (see below).
 An example can be found in _examples/custom_mode_test.js_.
 The speed parameter has to be between 0 and 100.

+**setIaPattern**(code, speed, callback)
+When using the magic home SPI to controller digital LED strips like WS2812B, you can use this to trigger an built in function.
+The function codes can be found in the magic home app, values 1 to 300 are accepted.
+The speed parameter has to be between 0 and 100.

 **queryState**(callback)
 Gets the state of the light.
 Example state: